Arlen22/TiddlyServer/README.md

 This is a bug in TiddlyWiki, and is fixed in TW5.1.15.

-## Major changes in master since last release
+## Major changes since 2.0.6

-`npm install` is no longer used.
+* `npm install` is no longer used.
 The user may still download TiddlyWiki and copy it into the repo under the `tiddlywiki` folder.
 This folder is ignored in `.gitignore`.
 Future releases will always include the bundled version.
+* If `settings.json` fails to parse, a custom error message is now printed indicating which line the error indicates.
+This should enable users to track down problems in their `settings.json` file quicker.

 ## Installation